 Registering your business name with the Corporate Affairs Commission (CAC) of Nigeria could be expensive if you involve a third party.

-So, we want to see how you can register your company without the service of an agent or visiting the commission.
+So, I want to show you how to register your company in Nigeria without the service of an agent or visiting the commission.

-This article will walk you through how to register your business name with CAC in Nigeria and make it become a legal entity.
+This article will walk you through the process and make your business become a legal entity in 7 simple steps.

 With the use of the Corporate Affairs Commission online registration portal, you can register your business at a minimum cost.